Lebkuchen Cookies (German Spice Cookies)

 Lebkuchen cookies cooling on a wire rack.

-Lebkuchen are traditional German cookies that are especially popular around the holiday season.
-Like gingerbread, Lebkuchen get much of their flavor from a combination of brown sugar and spices.
+Lebkuchen are traditional German cookies that are especially popular around the holiday season, dating back to Nuremberg Germany.
+Like gingerbread, German Lebkuchen get much of their flavor from a combination of brown sugar and spices.

 But while most gingerbread cut out cookies are hard and crisp, Lebkuchen are soft, dense and almost cake-like.